nickolashkraus/lodoc/example/content/_index.md

 weight: -1
 ---

-## What is lodoc?
+## What is Lodoc?

-lodoc (lō-däk) provides an easy and convenient way of viewing documentation locally.
+Lodoc (lō-däk) provides an easy and convenient way of viewing documentation locally.